datacharmer/dbdeployer/ts/README.md

 By default, the versions being used are: 4.1, 5.0, 5.1, 5.5, 5.6, 5.7, 8.0
 If any of these versions are not available, the test will skip the download.
 See [Environmant variables](#environment-variables) for how to change this behavior

+## Template-based script generation

+The test does not use static scripts.
+Instead, it uses several templates (in the `templates` folder), which will be used to create the final scripts.
+For each template, the initialization procedure creates one script for each version being recognized by dbdeployer (see previous section).

+Some templates refer to specific capabilities that are not available for all versions.
+For example, group replication is only available for 5.7.17+ and 8.0.x.
+The test initialization recognizes such capabilities and only creates scripts for compatible versions.

 ## Environmant variables